ashetonh/calendar/README.md

 ### You can now run multiple different scripts!
 You can peek at the meetings by running:
 - ./getMeetings
 ### You can pass one of the unique identifiers (first id in each meeting) and use it as an argument to different scripts like:
-- ./getMeeting ($meetingId)
+- ./getMeeting 1
-- ./updateMeeting ($meetingId)
+- ./updateMeeting 2 (assuming there are 2 meetings in the table)
-- ./deleteMeeting ($meetingId)
+- ./deleteMeeting 1
 If you would like to create a single event, run:
 - ./createMeeting

 ### Update:
 I didn't have a lot of time to get into the nitty gritty with a lot of personal issues coming up this past week.
 This is a really barebones attempt at this rest service.
 Ideally I would have liked to setup a quick angular app with a login page, separate forms for the different post methods, and a nice table interface to view the meetings.
 I thought about implementing this with the Google Calendar API but just didn't have enough time.
 I also would have liked to add pit and jacoco coverage to show line coverage, as well as finish the entire unit testing suite.
 I would also like to do some acceptance testing with Jest or some API testing framework.

+I have never used JPA or H2 before, so that was a learning endeavor at the beginning.
+I'm sure I am quite off with a truly ok implementation of this web service, but for a first time thing this was a great learning experience.